-MCD OUTCOME COMPONENT SCHOOL PLAN steps to take when a signed assessment plan is or is not returned.
-Publications and Forms In addition to the distribution of Are Your Puzzled by Your Childs's Special Needs? brochure the following publications and forms will be maintained in the school office and made available to parents and staff (upon request): Student Enrollment Form Parent Request/Reasonable Accommodations Form.
+MCD OUTCOME COMPONENT SCHOOL PLAN Publications and Forms In addition to the distribution of Are Your Puzzled by Your Childs's Special Needs? brochure the following publications and forms will be maintained in the school office and made available to parents and staff (upon request): Student Enrollment Form Parent Request/Reasonable Accommodations Form.
 The form will be maintained in the student's special education folder.
 Request for Special Education Assessment Form Student Information Questionnaire for Parents and Guardians A Parent's Guide to Special Education Services (Including Procedural Rights and Safeguards) Assessment Process: Any person (school staff and parent/guardian) who believes that a student has or may have a disability and requires special education and related services may make a formal request for a special education assessment.
 The request must be in writing and entered on the Request for a Special Education Assessment Form.
 Once a written request for a special education assessment has been received, the administrator/designee has 15 calendar days of receipt of the written request to develop and provide the parents with a special education assessment plan.
 Administrator/designees will take the following actions to ensure that requests for a special education assessment are handled properly: 1.
 Copies of the Request for A Special Education Assessment Form and the Student Information Questionnaire for Parents and Guardians Form are kept by the administrator/designee.
 The administrator/designee and the school staff will be knowledgeable about the referral process and how to access the forms.
 2. The appropriate forms will be provided to parents, staff and others upon request.
-They may also be provided when a parent/guardian responds affirmatively to
+They may also be provided when a parent/guardian responds affirmatively to questions A, B, or D in Section 10 of the Student Enrollment Form.
+Information on